The Pip

 The Pip (a nickname given by radio listeners) is a shortwave radio station that broadcasts on the frequency 5448 kHz by day, and 3756 kHz during the night.
 It broadcasts short, repeated beeps at a rate of around 50 per minute, for 24 hours per day.
 The beep signal is occasionally interrupted by voice messages in Russian.
-The Pip has been active since around 1985, when its distinctive beeping sound was first recorded by listeners, and is a sister station to UVB-76.
+The Pip has been active since 1986, when its distinctive beeping sound was first recorded by listeners, and is a sister station to UVB-76.